yasifipo/yasifipo/README.md

 *  content (not part of yaml): content of page (in markdown language)
 *  tags: optional.
 If set to False, tags are not displayed
 *  redirect (str or tab) : urls redirected to url by 301 redirection
+*  layout: optional.
+Set the layout (in templates/page folder).
+If not set, default is used
+*  posts: optional.
+If set, posts are retrieved and available in page.posts